GaleedGutierrez/galeedgutierrez/.github/PULL_REQUEST_TEMPLATE.md

 ## (optional) Are there any post deployment tasks we need to perform?

-## (optional) What gif best describes this PR or how it makes you feel?
+## (optional) What GIF best describes this PR or how it makes you feel?

 ![alt_text](gif_link)